Imported RV electrics issues

 The main and overriding electrical standards involved are AS/NZS 3000:2018.
 See also the RV-related AS/NZS 30001:2008 as Amended in 2012.

-The main structural and on-road issues are covered in Caravan and Motorhome Compliance.
+The main structural and on-road issues are covered in Travel Trailer and Motorhome Compliance.

 My other books include the Caravan & Motorhome Book, Caravan & Motorhome Electrics, the Camper Trailer Book, Solar That Really Works (for cabins and RVs) and Solar Success (for homes and properties).
 About the Author – Bio.